mohamedElmahdy99/mohamedElmahdy99/README.md

 ## 🛠 About Me

-Full Stack Developer has experience in .NET Core and Angular, specializing in modular system development using Clean Architecture.
-I focus on building scalable, secure, and maintainable applications.
-I’m passionate about improving my skills through hands-on projects and modern web development practices.
-A collaborative team player dedicated to solving complex challenges and contributing to impactful, business-aligned solutions, adaption for new technologies, Time Management and Presentation Skills.
+Full Stack Developer with hands-on experience in .NET Core, Angular, REST APIs, and SQL Server.
+Skilled in Clean Architecture, Agile Development, and MEAN/MERN stack.
+Familiar with CRM systems, Power BI, and modern DevOps tools like Docker, Azure and CI/CD.
+Passionate about building scalable web applications, working in collaborative teams and continuously learning and growing in dynamic environments.

 🔹 Strong background in *C#, EF Core, LINQ, REST APIs, ASP.Net MVC, Angular*
 🔹 Experienced with *SQL Server* and *modern web technologies*